-We intent to apply to have our units listed on Nasdaq under the symbol "[•]" and anticipate that, once the Class A ordinary shares and warrants begin separate trading, they will be listed on Nasdaq under the symbols "[•]" and "[•]," respectively.
+Our units have been approved for listing on Nasdaq under the symbol "GLBLU" and anticipate that, once the Class A ordinary shares and warrants begin separate trading, they will be listed on Nasdaq under the symbols "GLBL" and "GLBLW," respectively.
 We cannot guarantee that our securities will continue to meet the eligibility requirements for listing on Nasdaq.